jboss-developer/jboss-stacks-client/README.md

 If no configuration is supplied, StacksClient will use 'DefaultStacksClientConfiguration' class with de following values:

-- url: The URL of stacks yaml file repository
+- url: The URL of stacks yaml file repository.

+  You can use JVM jdf.stacks.client.repo System property to set the url repo value.
+Ex.: java -Djdf.stacks.client.repo <YourMainClass>

 - proxyHost: Proxy host to use.
 Default: null
 - proxyPort: Proxy port to use.
 Default: null